Blumbo/ArmorTweaks/README.md

 # ArmorTweaks

-A 1.18 fabric mod that changes the way Minecraft armor calculations work, made for experimental purposes.
+ArmorTweaks is a 1.18 fabric mod that changes the way Minecraft armor (damage) calculations work.
+I made this for exmperimental purposes and ranting ().

+# Installation

+Yes